lvanschilfgaarde/lordcephei.github.io/pages/about.md

 + **Full Potential LMTO:**   This is an all-electron implementation of density-functional theory using convolutions of Hankel functions and Gaussian orbitals as a basis set.
 This code also provides an interface to a GW package.
 It is a fairly accurate basis, and has been benchmarked against other all-electron schemes [XXX ... check with Jerome].
 You can also use Augmented Plane Waves as a basis, or a combination of the two, as described in
 [this paper](http://link.aps.org/doi/10.1103/PhysRevB.81.125117).
 A new, highly accurate tight-binding basis will soon be available, with the moniker "Jigsaw Puzzle Orbitals" (JPO's).
-[This page](https://lordcephei.github.io/fpintrotut.md) presents a basic tutorial for the main program **lmf.**{: style="color: blue"}.
+A basic tutorial for the main full-potential program **lmf.**{: style="color: blue"} can be found [here](https://lordcephei.github.io/lmf_tutorial).

 + **GW:** A separate package contains an all-electron implementation of the _GW_ approximation, using the full-potential package to supply a front end with single particle quantities GW requires.
-The _GW_ packages also a "product basis" set for two-particle quantities such as the bare and screened coulomb interaction.
+The _GW_ code uses a "mixed product basis" set for two-particle quantities such as the bare and screened coulomb interaction.
 Its primary function is to calculate quasiparticle levels (or more generally energy band structure) within _GW_ theory.
 Also part of this package is the ability to calculate optical and spin response functions, and spectral functions.
 See [this paper](http://link.aps.org/abstract/PRB/v76/e165106) for the theory corresponding to the present implementation.
-The present code is a descendent of the original [original ecalj package](github.com/tkotani/ecalj) developed by Kotani, Faleev and van Schilfgaarde.
+The present code is a descendent of the original [ecalj package](https://github.com/tkotani/ecalj) developed by Kotani, Faleev and van Schilfgaarde.

 + **QSGW:** _GW_ is usually implemented as an extension to the LDA, i.e. _G_ and _W_ are generated from the LDA.